aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

 ## Demultiplex

-Run each fastq and its barcode file through ipyrad step 1 separately to generate separate fastqs for each sample.
-Then we can run all the demultiplexed files through the rest of the process together.
+Run each fastq and its barcode file through ipyrad step 1 separately params-rec1 thru params-rec4) to generate separate fastqs for each sample.
+Then we can merge all the demultiplex runs into one run (rec_all).